LovelaceAcademy/PlutusExperience/modules/M05-burritos-everywhere/README.md

 buildTx :: Inputs -> Outputs -> Redeemer -> Validator -> Contract Boolean

 runContract :: forall a.
-Contract a -> Effect Unit
+Contract a -> Effect a
 ```

 Change previous created `buildTx` to return the value using the `Contract` monad and implement the missing definitions.